nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 In the context of software, reverse engineering is the process of recovering an abstract description of how a program operates.
 In many cases, the reverse engineer has nothing to work with except for a compiled binary, which is also the situation we will focus on.

 One important discipline of reverse engineering is _dynamic_ analysis, which focuses on studying the behaviour of a program during execution, often by means of a debugger.
 Conversely, _static_ analysis is the art of deducing program logic by pure deductive reasoning from the code.
 In reality, a hybrid approach is widely considered to be most efficient.
-Be that as it may, this is the last we are going to say about dynamic analysis here.

 There are many tools available to translate the machine code of a given binary into easier to read types of code.
 The first step is usually to recover the assembly code.
 Up until recently, there was no freely available software to recover high-level code.
 On March 5th, 2019, the NSA publicly released their _decompiler_ and made it freely available: It is called _Ghidra_ and is pronounced the way it is spelled.